AnoukSmet/Dog-Health-Tracker/README.md

 Here we also encountered the same issue concerning the datepicker for which you can find the solution under [Bugs](#bugs).

 * **Result**
-Add log form for tracking purpose works as planned for various browsers and devices.
+Log form for tracking purpose works as planned for various browsers and devices.
 Correct information is stored and relevant logs can be retrieved to display on dashboard.

 * **Verdict**